general dentistry

 Incisors

-At the very front of your mouth, you have eight incisors—four on the top and four on the bottom.
+At the very front of your mouth, you have eight incisors, four on the top and four on the bottom.
 Typically, you use these teeth to bite into food.
-So, these teeth have a sharp edge to allow your teeth to sink into food and tear it apart.
+So, these teeth have sharp edges that allow them to sink into food and tear it apart.

 Canines